Mario Party 6: Gameplay

-Orbs

-Orbs are special items players can either collect on the board or buy with coins at the Orb Hut.
+Mario Party 5 features orbs, special items players can either collect on the board or buy with coins at the Orb Hut.
 They can be used in many ways to give a player an advantage, such as stealing coins from rivals, hampering a rival's progress, or quickly obtaining stars.
 In Mario Party 5, these were called capsules.
 Unlike in Mario Party 5, the player does not have to pay to use Orbs on his or herself and may find coins in Orbs.
 How Orbs are used is determined by the Orb's type.
 These are: Self, Space, Roadblock and Special.
 Roadblock type Orbs are one-use only and trigger when passed.
 Space type Orbs transform a space into a character space and only work if a rival lands on the space.
 If a player stops on their own character space, they gain five coins.
 Self type Orbs add buffs to the player that used them such as additional Dice Blocks.
 Special Orbs are used automatically to protect players' coins or stars from being stolen from Pink Boo and Chain Chomp, occurrences exclusive to certain boards.

-Solo Mode

 Solo Mode is where a single player embarks on a special single-row board with a set number of spaces to collect minigames.
 The player may also choose a teammate (for 2 vs 2 minigames).
 Also the player plays minigames with the computer-controlled Red, Green, and Blue Koopa Kids.
 The dice block for Solo Mode only has the numbers 1–6 on it, unlike Party Mode where the dice blocks have numbers ranging from 1–10.
 At the end of the board, there is an exclusive rare minigame space, where the player receives a rare minigame without needing to play it.
 If the player goes past the rare minigame space, they fall off the board and lose all of the minigames they have acquired.
 To win, the player must land on the rare minigame space, or quit (without getting a rare minigame).

-Minigames

 There are 82 minigames in Mario Party 6.
 No minigames from the previous installments of this series return.
 New to this edition are mic and rare minigames.
 In mic minigames, players must say words into the GameCube microphone to perform different actions.
 The majority of rare games are usually obtained by stopping on the space at the end of Solo Mode, although one is purchased in the Star Bank.
 The minigames are divided into 4-player, 1-vs.-3, 2-vs.-2, Battle, Duel, DK, Bowser, Mic and Rare.

+Development

+Mario Party 6 was first announced at E3 2004, though no details were provided aside from the title of the game.
+Due to Mario Party 6 and Mario Party Advance initially being scheduled for release on the same date, GameSpot's Chris Kohler speculated that there could be interconnected gameplay between the titles.